cwendorf/EASI/C-Examples/README.md

 ### Overview of the Examples

-- Examples are from the _[Introduction to the New Statistics (ITNS)](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_
+- Examples are from Cumming & Calin-Jageman's (2017) _[Introduction to the New Statistics (ITNS)](https://thenewstatistics.com/itns/ "Introduction to the New Statistics")_
 - The examples include estimation, plots, significance tests, and effect sizes
 - Each example provides a syntax file, a text output file, and graphs